realandyy/Java-FCDS/README.md

-This is a simple Java ecommerce program that utilizes OOP and applies its principles, and a simple GUI to make using it more intuitive.
+This is a simple Java e-commerce program that utilizes OOP and applies its principles, and a simple GUI to make using it more intuitive.
 It allows the customer to order from a range of 3 different items